-2013/2014 Fellowship programme in Netherlands for Masters, PhD and Short Courses applicants from Developing Countries
+The Netherlands Fellowship Programmes (NFP) 2016/2017 is now open for Masters, PhD and Short Courses applicants from Developing Countries

-The NFP offers you three sub-programmes to choose from:
+Fields of Study: The NFP offers candidates three sub-programmes to choose from:

 - Master’s degree programmes